rogeryeosgit/DevoProject/Notes.md

 # TODO

-- Having problems with Client to Server Post calls for authentication
+- Having problems with Client to Server Post calls for authentication (no token returned, bug)

+- Logging for server side needs to be sorted out